 The Company also has defined strategic initiatives around digital delivery of services to meet the changing needs of client expectations, while maintaining our commitment to excellence in the delivery of personal service when self-serve options are unable to meet the needs of our clients.
-Our strategy includes a focus on building a scalable foundation based on a continuous improvement approach necessary for our long term success.
+Our strategy includes a focus on building a scalable foundation based on a continuous improvement approach necessary for our long-term success.
 This foundation includes investments in automation, analytics and security to drive ongoing consistency, efficiency, and security in our operations.
 We also recognize the need to develop and acquire talent that is well prepared to succeed in our changing industry.
-Initiatives in this area include a focus on characteristics such as collaboration, innovation and agility, while also promoting and embracing diversity, inclusion and belonging in our workforce.
+Initiatives in this area include a focus on characteristics such as collaboration, innovation and agility.